 In formal training schemes, young drivers often only have about 25 to 40 hours of driving experience when they are licensed for solo driving.
-Research (Gregersen, 2000b; Sagberg, 2002) indicates that risks would be greatly reduced if all learner drivers were to acquire much higher levels of pre-licence driving experience.
-However, on its own this measure may not be sufficient as was demonstrated in France, where a similar scheme aimed at increasing pre-licence driving experience (Page, Quimet & Cunny, 2004).
+Research (Gregersen, 2000b; Sagberg, 2002) indicates that risks would be greatly reduced if all learner drivers were to acquire much higher levels of pre-license driving experience.
+However, on its own this measure may not be sufficient as was demonstrated in France, where a similar scheme aimed at increasing pre-license driving experience failed to be effective (Page, Quimet & Cunny, 2004).
+Outcomes of accompanied driving vary across the countries: for example, a recent evaluation in Israel (Toledo et al., 2012) of a new accompanied driving scheme with a guidance has observed lower crash records for the young people having participated in the program.